Abdulazizgr/A2SV-AI-for-Impact-Hackathon-/README.md

 # AI-Driven Job Qualifier and Recruiter Platform

 Welcome to the AI-Driven Job Qualifier and Recruiter Platform repository!
 This platform leverages advanced algorithms to personalize job matching, develop real-time skill development roadmaps, and provide tailored interview preparation support.
 This repository contains the source code, development history, and supporting materials for the platform.

-# AI-Driven Job Qualifier and Recruiter Platform

-Welcome to the AI-Driven Job Qualifier and Recruiter Platform repository!
-This platform leverages advanced algorithms to personalize job matching, develop real-time skill development roadmaps, and provide tailored interview preparation support.
-This repository contains the source code, development history, and supporting materials for the platform.